 - Avoid exposure to chemicals at home and at work.

-What Is the Role of Minerals in Maintaining Sperm Health?
+Role of Minerals in Maintaining Healthy Sperm

 You are what you eat and so are your sperm.
 There are both good and bad nutrients to consider in keeping sperm healthy.
 Eating a regular diet consisting of processed meats, sweets, snacks, and junk food will adversely affect sperm health.